Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - Every character can generate an immense amount of speed by jumping frame-precisely after doing an attack.
 This is because the moment where your character's collision returns back to the character model has an extremely high velocity, and this velocity will carry over to a properly timed jump.
 The larger the distance between your character's collision and model, the larger the potential speed.
 Although this looks cool, it may be a bit too difficult to use as a speed movement tactic... or is it?

+As a side note, it seems that due to a bug, the on-foot TTA activation animation for all the characters in the game is soul split.
+This is a way to access the above effects in a limited way in normal gameplay without having to fully set up the soul split glitch, but I wonder if it would be useful?

-This glitch didn't exist in the original Warriors Orochi 3 since you couldn't use TTA on horseback in it.
+This glitch doesn't exist in the original Warriors Orochi 3 since you can't use TTA on horseback in it.

 **Videos:**\
 1, AKheon's video:\